Back to BlogTRT Treatment

 Weeks 3 to 4: Early Signs of Change

-By the third and fourth week, most men start to notice the first real changes.
-The most commonly reported early improvements are in mood and sleep.
-Men often describe feeling more emotionally stable — less irritable, less anxious, and more resilient to daily stressors.
-The persistent low-grade depression that often accompanies low T begins to lift.
-Sleep quality tends to improve, with men reporting that they fall asleep more easily and wake up feeling more refreshed.
+By weeks three and four, most men notice the first real changes.
+The earliest improvements tend to be in mood and sleep.
+Men describe feeling more emotionally stable: less irritable, less anxious, more resilient to daily stress.
+The low-grade depression that often accompanies low T begins to lift.
+Sleep quality improves, with men reporting they fall asleep more easily and wake up feeling refreshed.

 Some men also begin to notice early changes in sexual function around this time.
 Morning erections may return or become more frequent, and there may be a subtle uptick in sexual thoughts and interest.
 However, the full effect on libido typically takes longer to manifest.